 Trace elements such as iron, zinc, iodine are essential for the body’s enzyme systems to function properly.
 Three minerals (sodium, potassium, and chloride) are known as electrolytes because of their function in the body to conduct electrical currents.

 The body can regulate the balance of minerals.
 If a person consumes more minerals than are needed, any excess is excreted.
 If the body lacks a mineral, it will compensate for this lack by absorbing more of the mineral from foods consumed.
 Otherwise, mineral supplements are usually unnecessary except in chronic conditions where food intake is limited or when nutrient absorption is affected.

 There are a few exceptions to this.
-An infant is born with iron stores that will last for 4 to 6 months.
-An iron supplement (or use of an iron-fortified formula for non-breastfed infants) will be recommended to prevent iron-deficiency anemia.
+An baby is born with iron stores that will last for 4 to 6 months.
+An iron supplement (or use of an iron-fortified formula for non-breastfed babies) will be recommended to prevent iron-deficiency anemia.
 During pregnancy, an iron supplement is often recommended to prevent anemia in mom and to assure a good iron supply to the fetus.
 Calcium along with Vitamin D is often recommended to postmenopausal women to prevent osteoporosis.

 - NUTRIENT FACTS

 - Vitamin C

 - Trace Elements